MRC Modern Slavery & Trafficking Statement for April 2016 – March 2017

 - Recruitment and Selection policy

 MRC’s procurement for goods and services is provided by our shared services provider, UK SBS.
 Our supply chain is extensive and we procure goods and services from a wide range of UK and overseas suppliers.
-UK SBS have also published their statement on Slavery & Human Trafficking which includes their mechanisms for guarding against modern slavery in their client’s supply chains.
+The UK SBS have also published their statement on Slavery & Human Trafficking which includes their mechanisms for guarding against modern slavery in their client’s supply chains.
+Their statement is published on their website and can be found here:

 Over the next 12 months, MRC will undertake the following activities: